 The more places your computer has to search to find files, the slower its performance.
 That makes defragmenting the hard drive an essential step in any tune-up of a PC with a traditional hard drive.
-If you have one of the newer solid state drives (SSDs), however, you're in luck - they never need to be defragmented.
+If you have one of the newer solid-state drives (SSDs), however, you're in luck - they never need to be defragmented.

 In Windows 7 and earlier, defragment by using the included Disk Defragmenter tool.
 In Windows 8, use the program Optimize Drives.

 You can uninstall programs manually by opening your PC's Control Panel and clicking on Programs, then Programs and Features.
-And to keep from accumulating bloatware in the first place, check to make sure you're not loading unwanted programs as you install new software by reading through the installation dialogue boxes and unchecking any options to install additional programs that pop up.
+And to keep from accumulating these in the first place, check to make sure you're not loading unwanted programs as you install new software by reading through the installation dialogue boxes and unchecking any options to install additional programs that pop up.

-The HP EliteBook Folio 1040 features an SSD to speed performance and boot time and make defragmenting unnecessary, and comes installed with only essential and productivity-enhancing HP software.
+The HP EliteBook Folio 1040 features an SSD to speed performance and boot time and make defragmenting unnecessary, and it comes installed with only essential and productivity-enhancing HP software.

 3. Don't skip security